Search Free St. Clair County Records: Court, Divorce, Arrests & More

 Email: [email protected]

-The State of Illinois also places their wanted persons information online.8 This isn’t a comprehensive list by any measure.
+The Illinois State Police places their Wanted Person’s information online.8 This isn’t a comprehensive list by any measure.
 It’s also not necessarily connected to an individual in St. Clair County.
 However, it’s always advisable to be aware of the dangerous offenders at large in the state so the population can keep an eye out and be informed, and because this search tool can help track local wanted individuals.

 A screenshot of the list of wanted persons provided by the State of Illinois.